PolymerElements/test-fixture/README.md

 elements define a `stamp(model)` method that returns a document fragment.
 This allows you to stamp out templates w/ custom models for your fixtures.

-For example, using Polymer 2-3's `dom-bind`:
+For example, using Polymer's `dom-bind`:

 ```html
 <test-fixture id="bound">